Edit Blog Post

 The Possibility of Endless Fascination

 It was past 2pm when I departed the gardens.
 I wanted some lunch and I thought about a friendly little hole in the wall donburi and noodle shop nearby that I had patronized several times on past trips.
-I made my way there, collected a ticket
+I made my way there, collected a ticket from the vending

 Lanterns lit up at night.

-from the vending machine for my 650 yen lunch, and happily devoured the value meal handed to me by a cheerful English speaking lady.
+machine for my 650 yen lunch, and happily devoured the value meal handed to me by a cheerful English speaking lady.

 I finished my meal at around 3pm and wondered what else I could do as I wasn’t ready to head to Narita Airport.
 I started wandering aimlessly towards Shinjuku station and then came across crowds and street vendors near the Hanazono Shrine in Kabukicho.
 Wandering into the crowd, I marveled at the street vendors and saw people carrying the same type of offerings that I had seen earlier that morning at Tsukiji.
 I turned right towards the shrine and saw even more people and vendors.
 At the shrine itself, there were many stalls selling the offerings, and a long line of devotees waiting to go to the shrine, presumably to pay their respects.
 Now, I don’t speak the language, I didn’t know what the heck was going on, but I still reveled in this amazing display of local color and culture.
 This is what travel is all about: the possibility of endless fascination.
 Independent travel can be tedious at times, but the effort can really pay off when one encounters gems such as these.

-After observing the temple celebration, I still wasn’t ready to head to Narita, so I decided to visit the same onsen I visited last September
+temple celebration, I still wasn’t ready to head to Narita, so I decided to visit the same onsen I visited last September

 which, incidentally, was right next to the Hanazono Shrine.
 I spent a very enjoyable 1.5 hours soaking in the various pools, and then decided to enjoy a different perspective of the temple festival after sundown.
 The celebration was even more spectacular by night with lighted lanterns.